-A reverse mortgage by definition is; a unique FHA-Insured loan that enables homeowners 62+ to convert part of the equity in their home into cash without having to sell the home, give up title, or make a new monthly mortgage payment.
-They are also non-recourse loans meaning if the balance of the loan grows to be higher than the actual home value over time – the borrower(s), estate, or heirs are NOT responsible for any deficiency.
+A reverse mortgage is a unique Federal Housing Authority-Insured loan that enables homeowners 62+ to convert part of the equity in their home into cash without having to sell the home, give up title, or make a new monthly mortgage payment.* They are also non-recourse loans meaning if the balance of the loan grows to be higher than the actual home value over time – the borrower(s), estate, or heirs are NOT responsible for any deficiency.
 Only the sale of the house is responsible for the repayment of the debt.
 If there is still equity in the home at the time of the last surviving borrower’s death– that belongs to the heirs or estate after the home is sold.

 Real Life Success Stories

 Janice recently lost her husband and therefore a reduction in income needed to maintain the home they enjoyed together for many years.
 She really didn’t want to sell plus the home was where she felt most comfortable, safe, and independent.
 The value of her home was $400,000 and her current home equity line of credit (HELOC) had a balance of $50,000.
 At age 71 the reverse mortgage allowed her to pay off the equity line, therefore freeing up monthly cash flow once allocated to the payment, and supplement her monthly income by $700 a month for the next 10 years.
 Finally she put the remaining funds in the line of credit.
 Now she has the security of knowing there are funds available when needed and she lowered her monthly expenses while increasing her monthly income.
-She would have never realized this financial freedom had she not taken the time to learn about the benefits of a reverse mortgage for herself, heck now even her financial advisor sees the benefits of using a reverse mortgage.
+She would have never realized this financial freedom had she not taken the time to learn about the benefits of a reverse mortgage.

 Another option even less known is a reverse for purchase.
 Many older adults wish to move closer to family/friends or “right-size” their home as their needs are changing.
-While moving can be a scary proposition for some, moving and taking on a new monthly mortgage payment is downright terrifying.
+Moving and taking on a new monthly mortgage payment is downright terrifying.
 But this wasn’t the case for David and Kay, both 63 who wanted to move to their retirement home on the lake.
 With the sale of their current residence they received $300,000 cash and purchasing their next primary residence was going to take up almost all of their nest egg.
 Since they didn’t want to add to their monthly expenses with a traditional mortgage, they took the time to understand the benefits of a “reverse for purchase”.
 With a combination of reverse mortgage proceeds and cash down they were able to purchase their new retirement home and retain a decent portion of their nest egg for other retirement needs.

 These stories are actual client examples and only realized by the people that chose to learn for themselves how it works.
-It cost you nothing to take the time and learn from the professionals at Franklin Funding Reverse Mortgages if a reverse mortgage is right for you.
+It cost you nothing to take the time and learn from the professionals at Reverse Mortgage USA if a reverse mortgage is right for you.